-in the case of a primary school going child or the post-primary circular
+in the case of a primary school pupil or the post-primary circular

-in the case of a post-primary school going child.
+in the case of a post-primary school pupil.

 Primary Application Form for Exemption from the Study of Irish